ehzhang/sense-js/README.md

     var sense = sense.init({debug: true});
 ```

-The debugger will include a fixed div in the bottom right corner that emits
+The debugger will include a fixed div in the bottom right corner that displays
-data upon events.
+data when events fire.
+This is particularly useful when debugging on mobile, as you can't
+use debugger or console.log :(

 To start the demo site: